nishanthabimanyu/Automation-WorkBook/Personal_Notebook/01_Open_Deep_Research_Agent/Case_Study_README.md

 *   "Why does the LLM forget the context halfway through?"
 *   "My API bill is exploding!"

-I realized that **robustness** isn't just about connecting nodes; it's about handling the messiness of the real web.
+I realized that **robustness** isn't just about connecting nodes it's about handling the messiness of the real web.

 ## 2. The Discord Query
 I was stuck.
 My workflow was a fragile house of cards.
-So, I jumped into the n8n Discord and basically vented:
+So, I jumped into the n8n Discord   for help
 > "Guys, I'm drowning here.
 My agent either hallucinates or crashes when I try to scrape 10+ pages.
 How do you actually make this *production-ready*?"

 ## 3. The Turning Point